snuffish/YDB-ToolBox/GUI/README.md

 YDB> D WindowFrameRoutine
 ╔════════════════════FirstFrame════════════════════╗  ╔══════════RightFrame══════════╗
-║Some content...                                   ║  ║Custom %GPOS positioned Frame ║ ╚══════════════════════════════════════════════════╝  ║with some random              ║
+║Some content...                                   ║  ║Custom %X/%Y positioned Frame ║
+╚══════════════════════════════════════════════════╝  ║with some random              ║
 ╔═════════SecondFrame══════════╗                      ║simple content text...        ║ ║Some other content...         ║                      ╚══════════════════════════════╝